 This is another type of non-technical, common, and important interview I've gotten, typically thirty minutes long with a member of management.
 The conversation typically revolves around how the company makes money and the profile of the typical user, and a bit about the competition.
 These vary vastly with the industry and company, for example a crypto company will may ask about wallets, encryption, and decentralization while a consumer-finance company might talk about cross-selling financial products and refinancing mortgages.

-The interviewer typically doesn't anticipate you to be an expert in the industry, but is looking for you to be enthusiast about the space and interested in the company.
+The interviewer typically doesn't anticipate you to be an expert in the industry, but is looking for you to be enthusiastic about the space and interested in the company.
 You can prepare for this by spending some time on the company's website and learning about the product.
 Usually the recruiter can help you with these type of interviews as well.
+Recruiting from Scratch, founded in 2019 in New York City, specializes in Engineering and AI/ML roles at seed through Series C startups, giving us direct insight into the specific industry knowledge sought by these fast-growing companies.
+Demonstrating genuine interest and a willingness to learn about the company's domain contributes positively to the hiring decision, complementing technical aptitude.

 These are very much not tech specific, but are the most common type of white-collar interview.
 These are usually thirty minutes long with a member of the operations team.
 Type of questions include: